samuelofochukwu/gh-actions-course/README.md

 Respository containing all examples and notes for the GitHub Actions course.
+This has been edited